SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_sequences.md

 # Wifi Sequences

-Some of the sequences you may be interested in were mentioned previosly in the System Sequences document.
+Some of the sequences you may be interested in were mentioned previously in the System Sequences document.
 Those topics include:
 * The System Creating the Wifi Object
 * The System Destroying the Wifi Object
 * The System Calling on Wifi to Connect